Showing itself to be faster and cheaper than bitcoin, Litecoin has enjoyed a period of growth. Let’s take a closer look at why.

 What to watch out for

 Not unlike its bigger sibling, Litecoin has its disadvantages.
-Here are a few of the cryptocurrency’s shortcomings:
+Here are a few of the cryptocurrency’s shortcomings that have become evident:

 - Not as widely accepted.
 Litecoin is still growing and while its acceptance has become more and more common, bitcoin is still the most commonly recognized cryptocurrency.